-4.10.
-Curriculum Structure

-The curriculum must be structured to optimize fellow educational experiences, the length of the experiences, and the supervisory continuity.
-These educational experiences include an appropriate blend of supervised patient care responsibilities, clinical teaching, and didactic educational events.
-(Core)
+- 4.10.
+Curriculum Structure The curriculum must be structured to optimize fellow educational experiences, the length of the experiences, and the supervisory continuity.
+These educational experiences include an appropriate blend of supervised patient care responsibilities, clinical teaching, and didactic educational events. ^(Core) - 4.10.a.

-- 4.10.a.
 Clinical experiences should be structured to facilitate learning in a manner that allows the fellows to function as part of an effective interprofessional team that works together towards the shared goals of patient safety and quality improvement.
 (Detail) - 4.10.b.
-The program director is responsible for determining the duration of the clinical experiences for fellows on all rotations.
-(Core)
+The program director must determine the length of clinical experiences for the fellows for any rotation. ^(Core)

 4.11.
-Didactic and Clinical Experiences

-Fellows must be provided with protected time to participate in core didactic activities.
-(Core)
+Didactic and Clinical Experiences Fellows must be provided with protected time to participate in core didactic activities. ^(Core)